cclubley/Clubley-et-al-Navigating-novel-habitats/README.md

-# Navigating novel habitats: assessing the impacts of artificial complexity on space-use by a key intertidal grazer
+# Effects of Topographic Complexity on Space-Use by a Key Intertidal Grazer in Artificial Environments

 #### Charlotte H. Clubley, Louise B. Firth, Antony M. Knights